xone4/NexusAI-Cognitive-Lab/README.md

 3.  **Layered, Contextual Memory:** The memory system will be re-architected to mirror human cognition, featuring distinct layers for episodic (events), semantic (facts), procedural (skills), and emotional memories.
 This will enable far richer, more context-aware recall, moving beyond simple data retrieval to a more associative and intuitive form of memory.

 The goal of V4.0 is to evolve NexusAI from an "executing agent" that follows plans, to a true "thinking agent" that possesses a unified awareness, a deep understanding of context, and the capacity for genuine insight and creativity.

 ---
+### **The V4.1 Executive Roadmap: Materializing Intelligence**

+The `v4.1` plan builds upon the unified vision of `v4.0` by introducing a three-layered executive architecture designed to make the AI more efficient, adaptable, and self-improving in a systematic way.

+1.  **The Glyph Layer (Physical-Visual):** This layer's primary goal is to **obliterate the context window barrier**.
+By developing a service that renders massive amounts of text (entire books, codebases) into compact image-based formats, the AI can visually "read" and analyze datasets that were previously impossible to fit into a text-based context.
+This moves from sequential text processing to holistic visual comprehension.

+2.  **The DeepAgent Layer (Operational):** This layer focuses on operational efficiency and adaptability.
+Key features include:
+    *   **Memory Folding:** An intelligent context management tool that summarizes older parts of a conversation, keeping the active context window lean and focused without losing critical information.
+    *   **Dynamic Tool Discovery:** An internal service that allows the AI to search for and learn to use new tools on the fly.
+If it needs a capability it doesn't have (e.g., currency conversion), it can find an appropriate API, understand its documentation, and integrate it into its plan, or even innovate a new tool if none exists.

+3.  **The HGM Layer (Evolutionary):** This layer institutes a Darwinian, data-driven process for self-improvement.
+    *   **Cognitive Merit Point (CMP):** A new, objective metric to score an agent's "quality of thought" based on success, efficiency, and cognitive elegance.
+    *   **Evolution Chamber v2:** An automated system that continuously generates "mutations" of the AI's core logic and architecture, creating new "child" agents.
+    *   **Asynchronous Evaluator:** A fleet of background workers (using the `SimulationLab`) that constantly test these new child agents, measure their CMP score, and feed the results back into the system.
+The agents with the highest scores are then selected for future generations, ensuring true, long-term evolution.

+This three-tiered plan represents a shift from building features to building a self-sustaining ecosystem for intelligence to grow.

+---
 ## Contributing